czeslaw-wludarczyk/KeyPreview/README.md

 # KeyPreview v1.0

-The application displays an indicator of the status of special keys in Windows.
+The application displays an indicator of the status of special keys in Windows systems only.
 KeyPreview allows you to set the area of ​​the indicator displayed and its size.

 ![image](https://github.com/czeslaw-wludarczyk/KeyPreview/assets/28139907/686bf978-da32-434f-99f6-e3297d6cab01)